Reben80/3DPrintCalculus_SP2025/Numerical_integration.md

-# 3D Visualization of Riemann and Trapezoidal Sums
+# Assinment 2: 3D Visualization of Left Riemann and Trapezoidal Sums

 This notebook demonstrates how to visualize numerical integration using the Left Riemann Sum and Trapezoidal Rule in three dimensions.